Ali Mohammed

 Biography

 Mohammed Ali Ndume (born 20 November 1959) is a Nigerian politician who has served as the senator representing Borno South Senatorial District since 2011.
-He was a member of the House of Representatives of Nigeria from 2003 to 2011.
 He is currently a member of the All Progressives Congress (APC).
 Mohammed Ali Ndume was born in Gwoza Town of Borno State.

-He attended Gadamayo Primary School in Gwoza from 1964 to 1972 and completed his education there.
-He proceeded to Comprehensive Secondary School Mubi in then Gongola (now Adamawa State) from 1973 to 1978, obtaining his Secondary School Certificate and WASC.
-He was noted for his leadership roles, including Junior and House Captain, and consistently ranked first in his class.
+He attended Gadamayo Primary School in Gwoza and completed in 1972.
+He proceeded to Comprehensive Secondary School Mubi in then Gongola (now Adamawa State) from 1973 to 1978, where he obtained his Secondary School Certificate and WASC.
+He was appointed Junior House Captain and promoted to House Captain in his final year, consistently ranking first in his class.

-After secondary school, he studied Marketing at Kaduna Polytechnic, earning an Ordinary National Diploma (OND) in 1980 and a Higher National Diploma (HND) in Marketing in 1982 with an upper credit level.
-He served his compulsory National Youth Service Corps (NYSC) at Federal Polytechnic Ilaro, Ogun State, from 1982 to 1983.
+After completing secondary school, he studied Marketing at Kaduna Polytechnic, earning an Ordinary National Diploma (OND) in 1980 and a Higher National Diploma (HND) in Marketing in 1982 with an Upper Credit level.
+He served his compulsory National Youth Service Corps (NYSC) at Federal Polytechnic Ilaro, Ogun State, between 1982 and 1983.

-He joined Ramat Polytechnic Maiduguri as a lecturer in 1983, rising to the rank of Senior Lecturer.
-In 1988, he received a USAID Post-Graduate Scholarship to study Business and Computer Education at the University of Toledo, Ohio, graduating with a B.Ed and M.Ed in 1990, earning Magna Cum Laude and Phi Kappa Phi honors.
+He joined Ramat Polytechnic Maiduguri in 1983 as a lecturer, rising to Senior Lecturer.
+In 1988, he received a USAID Post-Graduate Scholarship to study Business and Computer Education at the University of Toledo, Ohio, USA, graduating with a B.Ed and M.Ed in 1990, earning Magna Cum Laude and Phi Kappa Phi honors.

-Upon returning to Nigeria, he continued his teaching career at Ramat Polytechnic Maiduguri until 2003, when he fully entered politics.
-He was elected to represent Chibok/Damboa/Gwoza Federal Constituency in the House of Representatives on the ANPP platform from 2003 to 2011.
+After returning to Nigeria, he continued his teaching career at Ramat Polytechnic Maiduguri until 2003.
+In 2003, he was elected to represent Chibok/Damboa/Gwoza Federal Constituency in the House of Representatives on the ANPP platform, serving until 2011.
+He was the Minority Leader in the 6th Assembly (2007–2011).

 In The News